tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - some external systems will push data to you rather than waiting for you to ask for it.
 - Therefore, your application and high-level infrastructure code need a way to test what happens when their infrastructure dependencies generate those events.
 - Add methods to your infrastructure code that simulate receiving an event from an external system.
 Share as much code as possible with the code that handles actual external events while remaining convenient for tests to use.

+# Quotes

+"make asynchronous tests detect success as quickly as possible so that they provide rapid feedback"

 # References
 - https://www.jamesshore.com/v2/blog/2018/testing-without-mocks